penseipublicidade/website/docs/controls/banner.md

 An override to force the actions to be below the content regardless of how many there are.

 If this is `True`, the actions will be placed below the content.
-If this is `False`, the actions will be placed on the trailing side of the content if actions's length is 1 and below the content if greater than 1.
+If this is `False`, the actions will be placed on the trailing side of the content if `actions` length is `1` and below the content if greater than `1`.

 Defaults to `False`.